KathrynBrusewitz/cortex-dashboard/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### Cortex API

+Clone the API at https://github.com/KathrynBrusewitz/cortex-api<br>
+Follow the setup and run instructions in the README.

 ## Folder structure